qubole/streamx/docs/hdfs_connector.rst

 The ``flush.size`` specifies the number of records the connector need to write before invoking file commits.

+.. note:: For HA HDFS deployments you will need to include ``hadoop.conf.dir``, setting it to a directory which includes hdfs-site.xml.
+Once hdfs-site.xml is in place and ``hadoop.conf.dir`` has been set, ``hdfs.url`` may be set to the namenodes nameservice id. i.e. 'nameservice1' .

 Format and Partitioner
 ~~~~~~~~~~~~~~~~~~~~~~
 You need to specify the ``format.class`` and ``partitioner.class`` if you want to write other